platatat/Navigation/README.md

 # Navigation
-Repo for the nav code
+Repo for the nav code- .gitignore only has python